 Filling your designs with photos that have a bit more humanity — and avoiding stock photo clichés — will make your designs more personable and memorable.

 Unsplash may be the most well-known resource for free stock photos.
-With an active community of photographers continually uploading new material, there’s no shortage of images free to use for personal and commercial use.
+With an active community of photographers continually uploading new material, there’s no shortage of new images free to use for personal and commercial use.

 Unsplash boasts a huge inventory of high-resolution images and makes them easy to find with the search box, which leads to a host of relevant images.
 But what’s special with Unsplash are the curated collections.